dano-inc/react-query-helper/README.md

 # react-query-helper

-Use react-query more efficient, consistency
+A helper library to use react-query more efficient, consistency